Does Using Air Conditioning Really Cause Arthritis?

 The NHS advises hot and cold therapy with the use of heat (warm long baths for example) and cold treatment (ice packs or frozen peas).

 Temperature plays a large role in the pain relief cycle, thus the use of air conditioning can in fact help elevate some of the symptoms of arthritis.
 When it is too hot outside, having your residential air conditioning set to a reasonable and comfortable temperature will ensure you avoid heatstroke and unnecessary swelling which causes joint pain.
-Using air conditioning doesn’t have to be scary and if you are ready to put what we are saying to the test then give us a call today and get our team of air conditioning contractors out to install your new system.
+Using air conditioning doesn’t have to be scary and if you are ready to put what we are saying to the test then get an instant air conditioning installation quote today and get our team of air conditioning contractors out to install your new system.